 - Greek Life safety initiatives

-- Response to specific crime or emergency incidents
+- Response to a specific crime or emergency incident

 1. Be specific!
 Tell us exactly what actions or initiatives the department has taken to improve campus safety.
 How is the initiative unique?
 How has it made a difference?